TABLE OF CONTENTS

 - the sale of assets outside of an auction.

-If the proceeds from the monetisation of the estate are not enough to meet all of the claims, the insolvency practitioner’s fee and cash expenses are settled first, followed by creditors’ claims arising during the moratorium, creditors’ claims from credit financing, costs associated with the maintenance and administration of the estate, the labour-law claims of the debtor’s employees, and creditors’ claims to maintenance and to compensation for damage to health.
+If the proceeds from the monetisation of the estate are not enough to meet all of the claims, the insolvency practitioner’s fee and cash expenses are settled first, followed by creditors’ claims arising during the moratorium, creditors’ claims from credit financing, then (pro-rata) costs associated with the maintenance and administration of the estate and the labour-law claims of the debtor’s employees, then creditors’ claims to maintenance, and finally claims to compensation for damage to health.
 Other claims are satisfied proportionally.

 After the decision approving the final report becomes final, the insolvency practitioner submits a draft order on the distribution of the estate to the insolvency court, stating how much should be paid for each claim in the revised list of registered claims.
 On that basis, the insolvency court issues an order on the distribution of the estate, in which it determines the amounts to be paid to creditors.
 All creditors included in the distribution schedule are satisfied in proportion to the ascertained amount of their claim.
 Before the distribution, as yet unpaid claims which may be met at any time during the bankruptcy proceedings are met, specifically: